singh-karanpal/Capstone/src/visualization/data_dictionary.md

 #### What one thing would you like your organization to focus on to improve your work environment?

-As, this is asking for a feedback from employees filling out WES Survey regarding their `concerns` about workplace hence, corresponding data analysis can be find under **Concerns** tab of dashboard.
+This is asking for feedback from employees filling out the WES Survey regarding their `concerns` about their respective workplace.
+The corresponding data analysis can be found under tab `Concerns` of the dashboard.

 <br>

 #### Question 2
 #### Have you seen any improvements in your work enviroment and if so, what are the improvements?

-As, this is asking for a feedback from employees filling out WES Survey regarding things they are `appreciating` about workplace hence, corresponding data analysis can be find under **Appreciations** tab of dashboard.
+This is asking for feedback from employees filling out the WES Survey regarding changes they are `appreciating` about their respective workplace.
+The corresponding data analysis can be found under tab `Appreciations` of the dashboard.

 ---